 Luckily, it’s also been found that efforts to increase marginalized students’ sense of social belonging or competence lead to increases in both academic success and well-being among those students (Walton & Cohen, 2011), and these benefits can last years (Cohen et al., 2009).
 Furthermore, techniques that help improve the academic performance of students in marginalized groups (e.g., active learning, regular opportunities to practice new skills, etc.) tend to benefit other students, too (Eddy & Hogan, 2014, Haak et al., 2011).

 Here at the Center for New Designs in Learning and Scholarship, Inclusive Pedagogy is one of our most important priorities.
 We offer a range of workshops where faculty and staff can gather to think about how to bring inclusive teaching and learning strategies into their engagement with students.
+We also compiled a pamphlet of tips and resources for making classrooms more inclusive.
 Additionally, the Doyle Engaging Difference Program, which we administer in partnership with the Berkley Center for Religion, Peace, and World Affairs, aims to support faculty and the campus community in engaging with diversity inside and outside the classroom, through a faculty fellowship program, campus events ranging from a film and culture series to an annual symposium, and curriculum grants.
 Find out more about all our Inclusive Pedagogy work here.

 Georgetown hosts an array of centers and offices that aim to make our campus a welcoming space for all our students across a variety of dimensions.
 You can find a compilation of some of those resources here.